-"Every noble life leaves its fiber interwoven forever in the work of the world" (Ruskin).
+"Every noble life leaves its fiber interwoven forever in the work of the world."
+(Ruskin.)
 We all know that certain person who has enriched our lives beyond any human measurement; that extraordinary person who has elevated our existence into his or her serene sphere and inspired us to be and to do our best.
 Years later, when confronted with a crisis, we think of the person and the trustworthy advice given in love, and it enables us to go on.
 If we are so fortunate to have been granted such a gift, let us thank God every day for that person.
-My extraordinary person was a teacher.
+I am most fortunate to have had several in my life!

 Nobility is all about making the abrasions of life into sterling metal.
 "Noble metal" is a metal made of chemical elements that have outstanding resistance to oxidation, even at high temperatures.